matrix-org/matrix-spec-proposals/specification/client_server_api.rst

   {
     "type": "m.login.password",
+    "identifier": {
-    "medium": "<The medium of the third party identifier.
-Must be 'email'>", "address": "<The third party address of the user>", "password": "<password>"
+      "medium": "<The medium of the third party identifier>", "address": "<The canonicalized third party address of the user>" },
+    "password": "<password>"
   }